 Because secondary teachers often deliver content to numerous groups of students over the course of a day or days, specific strategies will be highlighted on how to differentiate for particular classes that have different classroom management needs.
 Short mini-lessons on classroom management as well as more extensive lessons and practice will be highlighted so that teachers can see a variety of ways to incorporate positive classroom management techniques in differing contexts, depending on the needs of individual groups of students.

 This course is divided into the following modules:

 - Introduction to Classroom Management

-- Setting Up the Classroom for Postive Classroom Management
+- Setting Up the Classroom for Positive Classroom Management

-- Maintaining a Postive Perspective When Times Get Challenging
+- Maintaining a Positive Perspective when Times Get Challenging